usetrmnl/localizations/GUIDE.md

 # TRMNL localizations guide
-overview of our web application interface and plugin renders for higher context translations.
+overview of our web application, plugin renders, and custom plugin dictionary for higher context contributions.

 ## web application
 TRMNL leverages YAML formatted files with a resource-based hierarchy. content on the Account page (`/account`) is thus nested: